shivannis/xandr-docs-public/xandr-docs/yield-analytics-ui/freewheel-priority-values-in-yield-analytics.md

 | Preemptible Impressions | Below paying ads -10 | -10 | Lowest value |

 > [!NOTE]
 > The Yield Analytics priority labels for FreeWheel can be customized per client.
-For more information, please contact your services representative.
+For more information, contact your services representative.

 ## Related topic